 - Post MBA Certificate (Management)

-The cutting edge programs and courses offered by the Management Department lead the way toward a successful career in business.
+The cutting edge programs and courses offered lead the way toward a successful career in business.
 We continually review and modify our programs and courses to deliver the most relevant and up-to-date curricula.

 We offer a Management major in the undergraduate program specializing in either Leadership or Human Resources.
 You can also major in general Business Administration, with an optional concentration in Sustainability Management.